 You may have to play with the spacing around the holes so wait for the row below it to be completely dried first.

-I hope to figure out a more refined hanging hardware solution (June 2021 edit, I use machine screws and rubber stoppers now!), but in the interim, I looked around my studio and had a boatload of copper magnet wire which is both very easy to shape and cut while being very strong.
+We hope to figure out a more refined hanging hardware solution (June 2022 edit, we use machine screws and rubber stoppers now!), but in the interim, we looked around my studio and had a boatload of copper magnet wire which is both very easy to shape and cut while being very strong.

-Using a wire cutter, I cut 4x 10" lengths of magnet wire and 4x 2' long sections of stainless steel chain.
-I later shortened the chain a few inches before hanging the planter.
+Using a wire cutter, we cut 4x 10" lengths of magnet wire and 4x 2' long sections of stainless steel chain.
+Later, we shortened the chain a few inches before hanging the planter.

 This project uses affiliate links that help me make more awesome DIY projects and tutorials - thanks for your support!